ToF-SIMS analysis in a laboratory

 Surface chemical characterization for R&D and process optimization

-Determination of the crosslinking rate of a plasma polymer (evaluation of surface functionalization)
+Determination of the crosslinking rate of a plasma polymer (assessment of surface functionalization)

-Feasibility study for the implementation of a process or coating
+Feasibility study for implementing a process or coating

-Differentiation of silicon (Si) chemistry according to oxidation states or treatments undergone
+Differentiation of silicon (Si) chemistry according to oxidation states or prior treatments

 Contamination analysis and surface diagnosis

-Identification of pollution or surface deposit of a material (elementary and molecular diagnosis)
+Identification of contamination or surface deposits on a material (elemental and molecular diagnostics)

 Paint discoloration (search for contaminants or chemical alterations)